Lady Midnight, a dog looking out at the mountains in Yellowstone National Park, showcasing companionship and pet travel during RV life.

 Also, you should consider planning visits with family and friends ever so often.
 This can be old friends or new friends you’ve met on the road.

-Taking on seasonal jobs at campgrounds, resorts, or events (like Amazon’s CamperForce) connects you with coworkers and locals.
+Taking on seasonal jobs at campgrounds or events connects you with coworkers and locals.
+For many digital nomads, this provides the social structure that remote work often lacks.
 Sites like Workamper News list opportunities that often include social perks.
-You can also check with federal and state land agencies who often have positions such as volunteer, paid, or with benefits such as full hook-ups and stipends.
+You can also check with federal and state land agencies for volunteer positions that offer full hook-ups and stipends.

 It is a great way to meet others and foster relationships.
 I hosted and was a steward for some time.
 I was able to make some strong and lasting relationships.

-In my post about spoon carving, I alluded to this.
+In my post about spoon carving for beginners, I alluded to this.
 Simply put, it’s a great, inexpensive hobby that I enjoy along with photography and hiking when I can.

 Diving into activities like photography, journaling, hiking, or some sort of art/crafting, which provide fulfillment and can lead to meeting others with similar interests.
-I can thank my friends for getting into whittling because it led to me living a childhood dream.
+I can thank my friends for getting into whittling because it led to me to live a childhood dream.

 Pets are another great opportunity for combating loneliness or depression.
 These furballs provide companionship and can spark conversations with other pet owners at campgrounds or dog parks.